Hope and Help for YOU when Your Loved One Has Mental Health or Addiction Issues

 How good would that feel?

 I craved all of that for over twenty years and it eluded me.
 Now, you can discover the way there through our easy-to-read recommendations—from a husband-and-wife author team who beat all the odds to find happiness in marriage despite multiple mental illness diagnoses.
-In spite of family members and friends persuading us to call it quits, we found power in our faith and scripture and developed new skills recommended by world-renowned mental health and marriage researchers—now neatly interwoven in this groundbreaking volume—for you.
+In spite of family members and friends persuading us to call it quits, we found power in our Christian faith and scripture and developed new skills recommended by world-renowned mental health and marriage researchers—now neatly interwoven in this groundbreaking volume—for you.

 Best of all, regardless of your spouse’s choices and struggles, this book will teach you how to thrive with fresh insights and skills that can help you feel better and start healing today.